-A state-supported institution tucked away on New York’s Staten Island, the Willowbrook State School has been used, since it was finally shut down in 1987, as the quintessential example of the epic failure organizations are possible of.
+A state-supported institution tucked away on New York’s Staten Island, the Willowbrook State School was, until finally shut down in 1987, a quintessential example of the epic failure organizations are capable of.

-Built as a home for children with mental retardation on 375 acres, the Willowbrook School opened in 1942 and was designed by 4,000 students.
+Built as a home for children with intellectual disabilities on 380 acres, the Willowbrook school opened in 1942 and was designed for 4,000 students.
 But by the time it opened, officials decided the building was needed for other purposes and it first served as a United States Army hospital.
 In 1947, after a failed plan to turn the building over to the Veterans Administration, the Willowbrook School began to serve its original purpose, but it did so extremely poorly.